 I’ve lost count of the number of times I’ve successfully moved a WordPress website from one server to another, and I’m not an expert.

 The guys at your hosting company are experts because they do this kind of thing every day.
-Some have specialist departments who only deal with migrations.
+Some have specialist departments that deal only with migrations.

 What I’m saying is don’t stay with a crap host because you’re afraid of moving your site to another one.
 As long as somebody who knows what they’re doing helps you, your nightmare should be over in a couple of days.